Skip to main content

 • Separate role for CEO and Chairman of the Board

-• 7 of 8 Directors qualify as independent according to the applicable Nasdaq listing standards and rules and regulations of the U.S. Securities and Exchange Commission
+• 6 of 7 Directors qualify as independent according to the applicable Nasdaq listing standards and rules and regulations of the U.S. Securities and Exchange Commission

-• In 2022, each Director attended 75% or more of the aggregate number of meetings of the Board and the committees on which each director served
+• In 2024, each Director attended 75% or more of the aggregate number of meetings of the Board and the committees on which each director served

 Directors and employees are responsible for adhering to the company’s Code of Business Conduct and Ethics.
 We expect our employees to read, understand and abide by the requirements in the code to ensure ethical business practices and compliance throughout our organization.

-Dyne also requires that all new employees adhere to anti-bribery and anti-corruption, conflicts of interest, anti-harassment, cybersecurity, and other policies and procedures that outline how they are expected to conduct their day-to-day responsibilities.
+Dyne also requires that all employees adhere to anti-bribery and anti-corruption, conflicts of interest, anti-harassment, cybersecurity, and other policies and procedures that outline how they are expected to conduct their day-to-day responsibilities.

-Information as of Dyne’s year-end 2022 results
+Information as of Dyne’s year-end 2024 results